 Audacity is an open-source audio software, meaning that it can be improved on by other users.
 In comparison to Garageband, Audacity is not as user-friendly, and the interface is not as attractive.

-Despite these inconveniences, Audacity does offer many of the features you would need to start a podcast, including:
+Despite these inconveniences, Audacity does offer many of the features you would need for podcast recording and podcast editing, including:

 - Level meters